Approval of Bremner

 In 2010, the Province approved the Capital Region Growth Plan which included both Colchester and Bremner within two of seven “Priority Growth Areas” across the region slating both of these areas for urban level development.
 To make an informed decision about where in the County to grow next, Council required unbiased information on both areas.
 A growth management strategy for Bremner was completed in 2014, and a growth management strategy for Colchester was completed in 2016.
 Only the Bremner Growth Management Strategy was endorsed by Council to proceed to the next stage of planning.

-3. When will development begin?
-Permanent link to When will development begin?
+When will development begin?

 There is no set timeline for development to begin.
 The Area Concept Plan is expected to take approximately 18 months to complete.
 The timing of development will also depend on the pace of remaining development in Sherwood Park, and development in Cambrian Crossing (to the west of Bremner).